mikieyx/4Mail/readme.md

 - Select one or more recipients by inputting their email addresses.
 - Click on the "send" button.
 - The system will check the validity of the email address(es) and send the message.
-5. Log In:
+5. Log In/Log Out:
 - Navigate to the 4Mail website.
-- Click on the "Log In" button and enter your login credentials (username and password).
+- To log in, click on the "Log In" button and enter your login credentials (username and password).
 - If successful, the system will redirect you to your account page.
-6. Log Out
-- Navigate to the 4Mail website.
 - To log out, click on the "Log Out" button in your account/your profile in the corner of the webpage.
 - The system will log you out and redirect you to the login page or 4Mail's homepage.
-7. Send a chat message:
+6. Send a chat message:
 - Navigate to the 4Mail website.
 - Log in to your account.
 - Click on the "chat" button.